kevL/yata/ReadMe.txt

 RMB      - if editing a cell then a right-click on a different part of the table
            (either inside or outside the grid) cancels the edit

-Note that frozen-col cells cannot be selected or edited.
-Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row;
-instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
+Note that frozen-col cells cannot be directly selected or edited.
+Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row; instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
 Pressing Ctrl, or Ctrl+Shift, when clicking a colhead or rowhead lends yet more permutations.
-But it's really not that complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.
+But it's really not that
+complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.

 OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
-Example: loading or changing the table-font of Placeables.2da with ~25,000 rows takes about 15 seconds on my decently fast computer.
+Example: loading or changing the table-font of Placeables.2da with ~25,000 rows takes ~20 seconds on my decently fast computer.

 Settings.Cfg file (do not use double-quotes)